shady14u/TimedPermissions/README.md

 }
 ```

-- `Wipe Data on New Save (Limited to Certain Games)' -- when set to `true`, automatically wipes the data
+- `Wipe Data on New Save (Limited to Certain Games)` -- when set to `true`, automatically wipes the data